The Best Scenic Drives In Australia

 The main road to drive along is called the Eyre Highway, named after John Eyre who made the journey all the way back in 1841.
 This drive isn’t for the faint-hearted as it can take anywhere from 2 to 6 days depending on how many stops you take.
 It's the ultimate road trip!
 However, it'll take a little more planning than the Great Ocean Road, and you’ll need a reliable vehicle capable of long distances and plans of where to stop.

 Nature on the Nullarbor is second to none for road trips.
 Just of the town of Esperance in Western Australia is Cape Le Grand National Park, home to a very special beach called Lucky Bay.
 It is here where wild kangaroos roam the beach, could it get more Australian!?

-The Nullarbor Plain is home to the majority of Australians native animals, you'll be driving down the road and see emus, kangaroos, wombats, koalas and even camels!
-Australia actually has one of the largest population of camels in the world and they are well known to roam the Nullarbor plain.
+The Nullarbor Plain is home to the majority of Australians native animals, you'll be driving down the road and see emus, kangaroos, wombats, koalas, and even camels!
+Australia actually has one of the largest populations of camels in the world and they are well known to roam the Nullarbor plain.

 Itching to jump in a car and drive yourself to some of the most beautiful spots on earth?
 We sure are!
 If you need any more Aussie inspiration or help planning a trip to Australia, check out our Aussie tours & packages here.

 For more information about Australia, including tips on where to go, when to go, how much money to save, and what to bring, check out our Ultimate Guide to Backpacking Oz here!